 ICAP PLC is a FTSE 100 company with a market cap of around £3 billion.
 It’s the world’s largest interdealer broker which means that, among other things, it enables companies such as banks to carry out trades in a range of wholesale financial markets.

 These markets cover financial instruments such as foreign exchange rates, interest rates, commodities, debt and equities.
 Trades are handled either electronically, manually (known as “voice” broking) or a mixture of both.
 In very simple terms, the more traders buy and sell the more profit ICAP makes.

 When I bought ICAP In April 2012 the company was already facing difficulties and uncertainties.
 Trading volumes were beginning to fall and ICAP’s revenues and earnings were expected to fall along with them.

-This reduction in volume was driven partly by the Euro crisis, partly from banks reducing their trading activities after the financial crisis and partly from uncertainty over a range of new and tighter financial market regulation.
+This reduction in volume was driven partly by the Euro crisis, partly by banks reducing their trading activities after the financial crisis and partly from uncertainty over a range of new and tighter financial market regulations.

 Here is the share price roller coaster I had to put up with in order to achieve those 15% annual returns:

 The decision to buy, even in the face of uncertainty